 Your digital marketing plan has to be a living document, so to speak.
 It’s not something you can just etch in concrete and never look at it again.
 Things change, so how could you possibly correctly project years ago?
 You have to change it according to technological updates and the changes in your industry.

 These plans need to have obtainable milestones and clearly defined goals.
-At what point can you evaluate how your marketing plan is working?
+At what point can you evaluate how your digital marketing plan is working?
 Even if you don’t have a full understanding of the channels or what works, you must still have a clear, defined understanding of what works for your business.

 Only then can you find the marketing channels that will fit within your plan.
 If you charge $100 for one hour of your services, then no matter how you figure out the numbers, you’re working with $100.
 You need to understand that the time, the cost of goods, the cost of customer acquisition, all of that falls into what you sell.